Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/Normalization/GROUP14_Final_Project.md

 |TMM    | Within-sample       | The data themselves do not need to be modified, unlike other normalization strategies.
 In TMM the estimated normalization factors are used directly in the statistical model used to test for DE, while preserving the data to be used elsewhere.    | Can only be used when looking for differences between the same gene in different samples, not different genes.   |

 ####  Comparing RPKM and SCBN
 A method previously used by Brawand et. al to normalize data across different species is to identify the most conserved genes, calculate the median expression levels in each species among the genes with expression values in the interquartile range for different species, derive scaling factors to adjust those median values to a common value, and then use RPKM to normalize the data.
-This method, called the “median” method, was compared for accuracy with SCBN [6], and SCBN was found to have a lower error rate, as seen in the Figure 5 below.
+This method, called the “median” method, was compared for accuracy with SCBN [6], and SCBN was found to have a lower error rate, as seen in Figure 6 below.

 <p align="center">
   <img src="https://github.com/nbangari/BENG183_Final_Projects_FALL2019/blob/master/Normalization/img/image3.png" width="400">
 </p>
 <p align="center">
-    <em>Figure 5:The false discovery number of differentially expressed genes is lower in SCBN across different numbers of conserved genes and varying noise levels [6]</em>
+    <em>Figure 6: The false discovery number of differentially expressed genes is lower in SCBN across different numbers of conserved genes and varying noise levels [6]</em>
 </p>

  It was also shown that a larger percentage of the genes identified as differentially expressed by SCBN were associated with evolution or illness, thereby indicating that the genes identified by SCBN had greater functional importance than those found by the median method.

 ####  Comparing SCnorm and TPM
 An experiment to test SCnorm was designed to sequence cells at very different depths.
 Prior to normalization, counts in the second group will appear four times higher on average given the increased sequencing depth.
 If normalization for depth is effective, fold-change estimates should be near one.
-After using the various normalization techniques on the data, SCnorm provides normalized data that results in fold-change estimates near one, whereas other methods show biased estimates, as seen in Figure 6 below [7].
+After using the various normalization techniques on the data, SCnorm provides normalized data that results in fold-change estimates near one, whereas other methods show biased estimates, as seen in Figure 7 below [7].

 <p align="center">
   <img src="https://github.com/nbangari/BENG183_Final_Projects_FALL2019/blob/master/Normalization/img/image2.png" width="300">
 </p>
 <p align="center">
-    <em>Figure 6: For each gene, the fold-change of non-zero counts between two groups was computed for data following normalization via SCnorm, MR, TPM, scran, SCDE, and BASiCS.
+    <em>Figure 7: For each gene, the fold-change of non-zero counts between two groups was computed for data following normalization via SCnorm, MR, TPM, scran, SCDE, and BASiCS.
 Box-plots of gene-specific fold-changes are shown in the panel for data normalized by each method [7]</em>
 </p>

 #### Comparing TMM against other methods
-In one study, researchers compared TMM to several other normalization strategies and noticed that for accessions with read lengths of 35 nucleotides, RPKM was able to get much higher correlation values, which means it had more accurate gene expression values, than TMM [9].
-This they believed illustrated that the consideration of the transcript length in normalization is quite effective and can have a major impact on the gene expression analysis.
+In one study, researchers compared TMM to several other normalization strategies and noticed that for accessions with read lengths of 35 nucleotides, RPKM was able to get much higher correlation values, which means it had more accurate gene expression values than TMM [9].
+This, they believed, illustrated that the consideration of the transcript length in normalization is quite effective and can have a major impact on the gene expression analysis.

 ## 4. Summary<a name="4"></a>
 Normalization is an important step in RNA-seq analysis because it allows you to compare within and between samples.
 This step is done after you have the raw counts for each gene and sample, before starting the differential gene analysis.
 There are numerous methods of normalization because there are different factors that need to be optimized when performing RNA-seq analysis, and which normalization method is needed depends on the type of RNA-seq analysis being done.

 ## 5. References<a name="5"></a>
-[1] Zhong, S. Analysis of RNA-seq Data III.
-BENG 183 Lecture Slides.

-[2] Alberts, B., Johnson, A., Lewis, J., Raff, M., Roberts, K., & Walter, P. (2002).
+[1] Alberts, B., Johnson, A., Lewis, J., Raff, M., Roberts, K., & Walter, P. (2002).
 Molecular Biology of the Cell 4th edn (New York: Garland Science).
 Ann Bot, 91, 401.

+[2] Zhong, S. Analysis of RNA-seq Data III.
+BENG 183 Lecture Slides.

 [3] Zhong, S. Analysis of RNA-seq Data II.
 BENG 183 Lecture Slides.